Loading...

 Step 2 Select the add new connector button at the top of the page:

-Step 3 The connector builder is launched, ready for you to !
+Step 3 The connector builder is launched, ready for you to get started!

 URL parameters are used to apply queries/filters to the authentication request URL: